PfSPZ-LARC2 Vaccine for Malaria

 The trial does not specify that you must stop taking your current medications.
 However, you cannot use certain medications that have anti-malarial activity or those that interact with the trial drugs.
 It's best to discuss your specific medications with the trial team to ensure they don't pose any issues.

-Is the PfSPZ-LARC2 Vaccine for Malaria safe for humans?
+Is there any evidence suggesting that the PfSPZ-LARC2 Vaccine is likely to be safe for humans?

 This trial is for malaria-naïve adults aged 18-45 with a BMI of 18.0-35.0 kg/m^2.
 Participants must consent to study procedures, be available for visits, and use effective contraception if of childbearing potential.
 Pregnant women or those not using contraception are excluded.